Motion picture content rating system: Switzerland

-Switzerland has adopted Germany's Freiwillige Selbstkontrolle der Filmwirtschaft (Voluntary Self-Regulation of the Film Industry, FSK).
+The Swiss Commission for Youth Protection in Film (Schweizerische Kommission Jugendschutz im Film, Commission nationale du film et de la protection des mineurs, Commissione svizzera del film e della tutela dei giovani) is a commission protecting minors from harmful material in film.
+It was established in 2012.
 Under Swiss law, however, children up to two years younger than the age recommendations will be admitted if accompanied by a person invested with parental authority.